donovan-h-parks/RefineM/README.md

 **[This project is in active development.
 Documentation is fairly light.
 You are welcomed to use this software, but please expect it to change in non-trivial ways.]**

-_All users are encouraged to update to v0.0.21.
+_All users are encouraged to update to v0.0.22.
 In previous versions, both a mean absolute error and correlation criteria were used to identify contigs with divergent coverage profiles.
 Starting with v0.0.21, only the mean absolute error criteria is used by default.
-The correlation criteria can be misleading with fewer than 6 data points (i.e., BAM files) so is not used by default._
+The correlation criteria can be misleading with fewer than 6 data points (i.e., BAM files) so is not used by default.
+Use of the ssu_erroneous method requires v0.0.22._

 [![version status](https://img.shields.io/pypi/v/refinem.svg)](https://pypi.python.org/pypi/refinem)